elliemcavoy/zolsha-order-online/README.md

 </ol><br>

 <h1 id="database"><u>Database</u></h1>
-For this website, there will be models.
+For this website, there will be a schema of interconnecting models.
 The tables below show the items in each of the models and the Foreign keys connecting them to each other.<br>

 <h3><u>Users</u></h3>
 <p>This model was installed with the help of Django AllAuth to allow users to register and then sign in to their accounts. </p>